Alloy Steel Vs Stainless Steel

 Cost Comparison: A Factor to Consider

 Generally, alloy steel tends to be less expensive than stainless steel.
 This is largely due to the higher cost of chromium and other alloying elements used in stainless steel production.
-However, the long-term cost-effectiveness should be evaluated.
+Even so, the long-term cost-effectiveness should be evaluated.
 While the initial cost of stainless steel might be higher, its superior corrosion resistance often reduces maintenance and replacement costs over the lifetime of the application.

 Heat Treatment: Shaping the Properties